XingxinHE/Hex/pages/Computation.md

 ---

 # 📝Definition
-- The name is the essence of this topic.
+The execution of some code, usually taking some input and producing some output.

 # 🚀Benefit / Pros
 - Benefit learning Theory of Computation